tjvantoll/www.tjvantoll.com/_posts/2015-03-19-nativescript-ios-navigation-bars.markdown

 I've gotten a whole lot of questions about adding navigation bars to NativeScript iOS apps, so I thought I'd write a quick post about it.

+<div class="warning">The NativeScript 1.2 release included an <a href="https://docs.nativescript.org/ApiReference/ui/action-bar/HOW-TO"><code>&lt;ActionBar&gt;</code> UI component</a> that makes the functionality this article describes possible without needing to know the iOS specifics.</div>

 <!--more-->

 ## Showing the navigation bar with a title